 Wondering how to get into lead metal investing?
 Our brief overview explains supply and demand dynamics and how to get started.

 Because of its high resistance to corrosion, lead was once used in plumbing.
-Today, however, most lead is used to make lead-acid batteries — in fact, according to the US Geological Survey’s (USGS) latest report on lead, the lead-acid battery market accounted for over 93 percent of US lead consumption in 2019.
+Today, however, most lead is used to make lead-acid batteries — in fact, according to the US Geological Survey’s latest report on lead, the lead-acid battery market accounted for over 92 percent of American lead consumption in 2021.
 Lead-acid batteries are primarily used to power vehicles, but they have other uses as well.

-Read on for a brief overview of ways to invest in lead, from the supply and demand dynamics that determine lead prices to navigating the stock market.
+Read on for a brief overview of the lead market and ways to invest in lead, from the supply and demand dynamics that determine lead prices to navigating the stock market.

 Ways to invest in lead: Supply and demand

-In terms of supply, it’s worth noting that lead has one of the highest recycling rates in the world.
-Secondary lead production accounts for more than half of global total output, states the International Lead Association.
-In Europe, more than 60 percent of lead comes from secondary production, while in the US that figure stands at more than 80 percent.
-Part of the reason lead is recycled so extensively is that it can be recycled indefinitely without any reduction in quality.
+In terms of supply, it’s worth noting that lead has one of the highest recycling rates in the world, partially because it can be recycled indefinitely without any reduction in quality.
+Secondary lead production accounts for more than half of global total output, as per the International Lead Association in 2015.
+In Europe at the time, over 60 percent of lead came from secondary production, while in the US that figure was over 80 percent.

 When it comes to mine production of lead, China is the biggest global producer of the metal by far.
-It put out 2.1 million tonnes of lead in 2019, far ahead of second place Australia at 430,000 tonnes.
-However, Australia leads the world in lead reserves, hosting upwards of 36 million tonnes.
-In recent years, according to the USGS, significant lead resources have been identified with zinc, silver or copper deposits in various countries around the world — including Australia, China, Mexico and the US.
+It put out 2 million tonnes of lead in 2021, far ahead of second place Australia at 500,000 tonnes.
+However, Australia leads the world in lead reserves, hosting upwards of 37 million tonnes.
+In recent years, according to the US Geological Survey, significant lead resources have been identified with zinc, silver and copper deposits in various countries around the world — including Australia, China, Mexico and the US.

 Ways to invest in lead: Stocks, futures and ETPs

 Adding lead-mining stocks to your portfolio is one way to gain investment exposure to lead, but this route can be difficult, as lead is generally mined as a by-product of a precious metal such as silver, or fellow base metals copper and zinc.
-Major miners that produce some lead include BHP (NYSE:BHP,ASX:BHP,LSE:BHP) and Teck Resources (TSX:TECK.B,NYSE:TECK), though of course there are smaller companies that feature lead mines and assets in their portfolio.
+Major miners that produce some lead include BHP (NYSE:BHP,ASX:BHP,LSE:BHP) and Teck Resources (TSX:TECK.A,TSX:TECK.B,NYSE:TECK), though of course there are smaller companies with lead assets.

 Exposure to lead can also be obtained via futures contracts on the London Metal Exchange.
-Futures are traded in lot sizes of 25 metric tons, and their price is quoted in US dollars and cents per metric ton.
+Futures are traded in lot sizes of 25 metric tonnes, and their price is quoted in US dollars and cents per metric tonne.

-There is also a pure-play lead ETP available called the iPath Bloomberg Lead ETN (ARCA:LD); it is linked to an index that consists of lead futures contracts.
+There is also a pure-play lead ETP available called the iPath Bloomberg Lead Subindex Total Return ETN (ARCA:LD); it is linked to an index that consists of lead futures contracts.

 This is an updated version of an article originally published by the Investing News Network in 2008.